azepeda2/azepeda2/README.md

 ### Hi there 👋

-My name is Alejandro Zepeda and I am currently looking for any open developer roles in the bay area.
+My name is Alejandro Zepeda and I am currently looking for any open developer roles in the Bay Area.
+I am open to both internships and full-time work.

 BS in Computer Science graduate capable of managing software projects from concept to completion with proven deadline sensitivity.
 Strong analytical skills combined with experience in object-orientated programming techniques.
 Endorsed as a team player who manages project cycles from testing to deployment.
 Excellent communication skills.
 Fluent in English and Spanish languages.